KeiraOMG0/Spotify-Google-script/README.md

 3. Open `server.js` and replace the `CLIENT ID HERE` with your Spotify client ID, then replace `CLIENT SECRET HERE` with your Spotify client secret.

 4. Edit the `tampermonkey-script.js` file and replace `TOKEN_HERE` with your Spotify client ID.
-(To get the Spotify client id anmd Cleint secret go to the spotify develpoer, make a app and then you can copy them.You will need the "Web API"
+(To get the Spotify client id and Cleint secret go to the spotify develpoer, make a app and then you can copy them.You will need the "Web API"

 5. Start the server.
 The server will run on http://localhost:8080.